vu-rdm-tech/site_copy/index.md

 YODA is available for every VU researcher.
 If you need project space to store data for your research project, you can [request it via a form](getting-started/requesting-space.html).

+# NOTICE - Service Disruption: Planned Yoda Upgrade February 22, 2024
+Please be kindly advised that on February 22, 2024, Yoda services will unavailable.

+An upgrade of services will take place between 6:00 AM and 6:00PM on February 22, 2024.
+The main upgrade feature is the deployment of SRAM, which will further improve platform security by supporting multi-factor authentication (MFA) for all users.

+All existing users are required to validate their accounts at least once through SRAM upon receiving a system notification, more information in [this document](docs/YODA_Upgrade_1.9_SRAM_INFO_Users_v02_20240206.pdf)

 ## What is YODA?
 YODA is an application for institutions that supports RDM throughout the entire research cycle: from the safe and easy storage and sharing of data during the research process, to the sharing of data within research groups and projects and ultimately to research data archiving and publication.